Understanding the value of a paperless workflow

 Toon Boom Storyboard Pro comes with a built-in animatic (leica reel) toolset including; camera and layer motion playback in real-time, unlimited length audio track and export to Quicktime movie or Flash animation.
 Of course, being a flexible tool, Toon Boom Storyboard Pro also allows you to export your storyboard to any Non-Linear Editing solution such as Final Cut Pro or Avid for advanced animatic editing (or any other NLE supporting EDL or AAF standard).

-Finally, Toon Boom Storyboard Pro, seamlessly transfers all your storyboard scenes directly to Toon Boom Animate Pro or Harmony optimizing your workflow and saving time during the scene creation process.
+Finally, Toon Boom Storyboard Pro, seamlessly transfers all your storyboard scenes directly to Toon Boom Harmony optimizing your workflow and saving time during the scene creation process.

 Using Toon Boom Storyboard Pro during the pre-production stage helps you to reduce the delivery time up to 25% compared to the traditional process ...as well as saving some trees!Storyboard Pro

 In the world of animation, paperless refers mostly to the ability to produce animation without using paper.
-Toon Boom Animate Pro and Toon Boom Harmony optimize and uniform your production pipeline, simplifying the daily production requirement.
+Toon Boom Harmony optimize and uniform your production pipeline, simplifying the daily production requirement.
 It is no longer necessary to convert your files back-and-forth between different applications or to struggle with applications not really made for 2D animation.

 There are several methods are available for creating 2D animation with computer and two are currently widely used by the industry: